-Maximum Contaminant Level (MCL): The highest level of a contaminant that is allowed in drinking water.
-MCL's are set as close to the MCLGs as is feasible using the best available treatment technology.
+Maximum Residual Disinfectant Level Goal (MRDLG): The level of a drinking water disinfectant below which there is no known or expected risk to health.
+MRDLGs do not reflect the benefits of the use of Maximum Contaminant Level (MCL): The highest level of a contaminant that is allowed in drinking water.
+MCL's are set as close to the MCLGs as is feasible using the best available treatment technology contaminants